Jean-Paul Huchon

-Jean-Paul Huchon ([ʒɑ̃ pɔl yʃɔ̃]; born 29 July 1946) is a French retired civil servant and politician who served as Mayor of Conflans-Sainte-Honorine from 1994 to 2001 and President of the Regional Council of Île-de-France from 1998 until 2015.
+Jean-Paul Huchon ([ʒɑ̃ pɔl yʃɔ̃]; born 29 July 1946) is a French retired civil servant and politician of the Socialist Party (PS) who served as Mayor of Conflans-Sainte-Honorine from 1994 to 2001 and President of the Regional Council of Île-de-France from 1998 until 2015.

-Biography
+Early life and education

-Jean-Paul Huchon graduated from Sciences Po in 1967 and from the École nationale d'administration in 1971.
+Huchon graduated from Sciences Po in 1967 and from the École nationale d'administration in 1971.
+Jean-Claude Trichet was a classmate.